inductiva/inductiva/tutorials/how_to/export-files-aws.md

 6. Can I use AWS credentials with access limited to a specific bucket?

     Yes, you can configure the AWS credentials to provide restricted access to a specific S3 bucket.
-To do this, create an IAM policy that grants the `s3:PutObject` permission (for uploading files) specifically for that bucket.
+To do this, create an IAM policy that grants the `s3:PutObject` and `s3:ListBucket` permission (for uploading files) specifically for that bucket.

 7. How much does exporting to AWS S3 cost?